magnusjt/sudoku/README.md

     - Ability to display which techniques are possible for the current board (but not show the solution)
     - Ability to skip past easy techniques
 - Auto removes affected digits
-- Checks for errors (does a simple check for stupid mistakes, doesn't check against solution)
+- Checks for errors (against actual solution)
+- Undo

 Supported solvers:
 - Basic sudoku eliminations